openSUSE/news-o-o/_posts/2011-02-19-opensuse-weekly-news-issue-163-is-out.markdown

 Nautilus](http://www.ibm.com/developerworks/linux/library/l-script-linux-desktop-2/index.html?ca=drs-)

-"â€œThis series of articles explores how to use Python to create scripts for the GNOME desktop, the screenlets framework, and Nautilus to deliver a highly productive environment.
+"“This series of articles explores how to use Python to create scripts for the GNOME desktop, the screenlets framework, and Nautilus to deliver a highly productive environment.
 Scripts on the desktop enable drag-and-drop functionality and quick access to the information and services you commonly use.
-In this installment, learn how to use Python to add functionality to extend Nautilus on your desktop.â€
+In this installment, learn how to use Python to add functionality to extend Nautilus on your desktop.”

 For users of the GNOME desktop, the Nautilus program is probably one of the more frequently used applications.
 It handles all the file copying, moving, renaming, and searching chores with a simple graphical interface.
-At first blush, it would appear there aren't many file-related things Nautilus can't doâ€”unless you start thinking about tasks you would typically perform with a shell script.
+At first blush, it would appear there aren't many file-related things Nautilus can't do—unless you start thinking about tasks you would typically perform with a shell script.

 The Nautilus developers provided several ways to add new functionality without breaking